ruuda/blog/posts/the-yaml-document-from-hell.md

    where Cue looked like the most suitable solution yet.
  * [**Hashicorp Configuration Language**][hcl] —
-   I haven’t used HCL extensively enough to have a strong opinion on it, but so far in the places where I worked with it, the potential for abstraction was more limited than what you can achieve with e.g. Nix.
+   I haven’t used HCL extensively enough to have a strong opinion on it, but in the places where I worked with it, the potential for abstraction seemed more limited than what you can achieve with e.g. Nix.

 [cue]:     https://cuelang.org/